Country _ Name

 Market size for financial services using crypto currencies and biggest companies in this business area

-Currently, seven (7) companies have obtained a digital asset and/or crypto currency exchange license from the SEC.
+Currently, nine (9) companies have obtained a digital asset and/or crypto currency exchange license from the SEC.
+The lead players include Bitkub Online, Gulf Binance, and Orbix Trade (by Kasikorn Bank).

 Additional comments regarding the economic situation for financial services using crypto currencies or what FinTech’s must be aware of in this business area